LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 I think the weakest link is Infrastructure, which is me, which you know, it's hard to shore that one up.
 It's hard to find someone who knows the AWS side of things and is willing to work on it for free.
 But there is an initiative, or at least that is there should be, there will be at some point, an initiative to get the access keys out there, so that if something does happen, someone can keep the lights running even if they're not entirely sure what everything is doing.
 That is something that should be done at some point and only hasn't because of restrictions on my own time.

+(**Southpaw**: "1Password should definitely increase the bus factor when we finish setting everything up")

-**Gdude**: As **Saf** mentioned, now that the 1Password is setup, because there is an Infrastructure vault on there now, so if you did want to you could just put them in there, I think only the admins have access to it.
+**Gdude**: As **Southpaw** mentioned, now that the 1Password is setup, because there is an Infrastructure vault on there now, so if you did want to you could just put them in there, I think only the admins have access to it.

 **Haven King**: OK, I should do that.